Struggles are inevitable for entrepreneurs. Joining a coworking space can help your small business thrive through tough times.

 Joining a coworking community is like getting a double shot of motivation right in the ticker.
-It might surprise you to know that there are people that will find your ideas/talents/products impressive and constantly encourage you to reach for more.
-They are called coworkers, and they are waiting to assure you that there is a reason to keep going.
+It might surprise you to know that there are people that will find your ideas, talents, or products delightful and will support and encourage you.

-When you’re a coworker, networking ceases to be a traumatizing monthly event and instead becomes a natural part of your daily conversation.
-Each day, you’ll be sitting next to someone new, with a whole set of talents, ambitions, and business contacts waiting to be discovered.
+When you’re a coworker, networking ceases to be a series of traumatizing events and instead becomes a natural part of your daily conversation.
+Each day, you can interact with someone new, with a whole set of talents, ambitions, and business contacts waiting to be discovered.

-Traditional businesspeople swear by “location, location, location.”
-For coworkers, the mantra is “ideas, ideas, ideas.”
-Writer’s block, brain farts, and design paralysis are no match for a community of creatively endowed people.
-If a problem project has you stymied, try shouting it out to the built in focus group seated all around you (check to make sure they don’t have their headphones in first).
-You might be surprised at how quickly you’ll have more ideas than than ever.
+If a problem project has you stymied, try announcing it to the built-in focus group seated all around you (check to make sure they don’t have their headphones in first).
+You’ll be surprised at how quickly useful ideas and resources will appear.